chrisjameslennon/mm/docs/_pages/import-file.md

 Click the 'Import' button in Google contacts.
 Note you do not need to apply a label at this point.
 Do not apply the #voyzu shared label to these imported contacts

 ![](https://voyzu.com/img/import_csv_no_label.png)

-A new label will automatically be created to hold the imported contacts.
+A new label will automatically be created to hold the imported contacts

 ![](https://voyzu.com/img/import_csv_new_label.png)

 You will be asked if you want to check for duplicates, this is good practice unless you are sure your file has no duplicate entries.

 ![](https://voyzu.com/img/import_csv_dups.PNG)

 ## 4. Import contacts into Voyzu
 Finally log in to Voyzu Shared Contacts and click 'Import' in the top menu.
 Select the Google Contact label that holds your imported contacts and click on 'Import Contacts'.
 All contacts in the label will be imported into your Voyzu master list, and added to all your domain users who particpate in contact sharing.

 ![](https://voyzu.com/img/import_csv_voyzu1.png)

- You can find more detailed help on how to import contacts into Voyzu in the [import contacts](../import-contacts/) help.

 ## Optional: View imported contacts

 If you want to see which contacts were imported in a particular import this can be done in two steps.
 Firstly click on 'view import history' to show a list of all your imports.
 Copy the import id to the clipboard

 ![](https://voyzu.com/img/import_csv_importid.PNG)

 The second step is to go to the 'contacts' screen in voyzu and paste this value into the search box.
 All contact imported this this batch will be shown.